Cities and Regions

 Professional Consultancy Project

-Teaching is a popular career choice for Geography, Geology and Biology students.
-This module provides you with experience of classroom and school environments, providing real world teaching experience and allowing you to conduct a project with a school into an aspect of teaching and learning in your subject.
+This module provides you with real world teaching experience and allows you to conduct a project with a school into an aspect of teaching and learning in your subject.

 Geotechnologies A: Advanced GIS

 Develop your geospatial analysis and modelling skills with GIS.
 This will provide you with key expertise when you enter the geographic job market.

 This module introduces you to a range of renewable and geo-energy systems and gives the environmental context and drivers for renewable energy development.

 This is an opportunity to expand on your field work experience gained during Year 2, in a destination such as Iceland, Hong Kong, Malawi and the Swiss Alps.

 Explore and research environmental problems through this UK residential field course, which brings together physical and human geography to address environmental challenges.